FairCMS: Cloud Media Sharing with Fair Copyright Protection: Fundamental Techniques

-Once a copyright dispute occurs between the owner and the user, they delegate a judge that is credible for both parties to make an arbitration.
-Due to the possible noise effect during data transmission, the received suspicious media copy is assumed to be contaminated by the an additive noise $\mathbf{n}$, i.e.,
+Once a copyright dispute occurs between the owner and the user, {they delegate a judge that is credible for both parties to make a fair arbitration.} Due to the possible noise effect during data transmission, {the received suspicious media content copy is assumed to be contaminated by the an additive noise $\mathbf{n}$,} i.e.,

 where ${\tilde{\mathbf{b}}_k}$ is the suspicious user's fingerprint.

 In order to detect the fingerprint ${\tilde{\mathbf{b}}_k}$, the judge can leverage the suboptimal decoders such as the Matched Filter decoder and the Pseudo-Inverse decoder \cite{bianchi2014ttp}, which are respectively formulated as